ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  And then modified that file as well as per the Instructions.

  Faced an error in the ProductVM.cs file and then Solved it with the "using Microsoft.AspNetCore.Mvc.Rendering;" statement

+ 1713
+ Modified the productController.cs file as the given instructions.
+So the IActionResult Upsert calls to the ProductVM view model